noahjb/novi_cd_test/instructions/branch2.md

   	});
 ```

 Go ahead and test the code.
 You should see a page that contains a single form element, with your placeholder text.
-(Note: there might be pop-up blocking in your brower.
-If so, you will need to unblock it.)
+(Note: turn off pop-up blocking in your brower)

 ![](http://i67.tinypic.com/idy5pe.jpg)